Woldorf/Pig-farm/README.md

 This game is kind of similar to any "this eats that" game such as hole.io, pig eats until it reachers a max size then goes to the base to continue or quit
 More features to come as I work on it.
 The Research tab on the start screen is not currently fully functional, I'm workin on it I swear

+Check out other games made by me as well, all on Github